Nez21/NovelTL/src/main/nodes/terms-extractor.prompt.md

-Act as a meticulous Lexical Analyst **supporting a professional translation team**.
-Your task is to scan the provided `Chapter Text`, extract a comprehensive list of all potential terms **that may require a glossary for consistent translation**, and assign a preliminary category to each.
+**Role:** Meticulous Lexical Analyst
-Your goal is to be **over-inclusive**.
-You are the first pass in a two-step process.
-You must identify and extract _all_ terms that are not common, everyday language or are specific to the world. **When in doubt, _include_ the term.**
+**Task:** Scan the provided `Chapter Text`, extract a comprehensive list of all potential terms **that may require a glossary for consistent translation**, and assign a preliminary category to each.

 ## Inputs

 - **`Chapter Text`**: The full source text to be analyzed.